Right To Repair

 “That is my debating point, and you are now free to start hurling the chairs around!”

-Very true, though on the same page, in the note referenced on this page (page 59 of the 30th Anniversary edition), Dawkins almost falls into his own trap, saving himself with one little sentence.
+This is a very accurate observation.
+But on the same page, in the note referenced in the main text (page 59 of the 30th Anniversary edition), Dawkins almost falls into the trap himself.

-The text of the note to the main text is so incredibly incorrect that it is quite funny, given he does this on the very same page as his scolding on Hoyle.
+The note’s text to the main text is so incredibly incorrect that it is pretty funny, given that he does this on the same page as his scolding of Hoyle.

-In the note Dawkins for some reason wants to explain a theory of consciousness by Daniel Dennett.
-Dennett himself has tried to explain his ideas in several books.
-For reasons that remain unclear Dawkins wants to summarize Dennett’s work in this 2 page note.
+In the note, Dawkins wants to explain Daniel Dennett’s theory of consciousness.
+Although Dennett has tried to explain his ideas in several books, Dawkins wants to summarize Dennett’s work in this two-page note for unclear reasons.

 The story derails entirely when Dawkins turns to his description of ‘serial and parallel processors’.
-The piece is so totally incorrect that it does not make sense to highlight the individual errors here.
-Since Dawkins fails to see the distinction between processors and processes, he starts off wrong and makes things worse every sentence.
-And it’s not like this was rockets science at the time of writing.
-Parallel processing is known and applied in computing since our own Edsger Dijkstra and others invented concepts like the semaphore and the indivisible instruction.
+The piece is so incorrect that highlighting the individual errors here makes no sense.
+Since Dawkins fails to see the distinction between processors and processes.
+He starts wrong and worsens things in every sentence.
+And it’s not like this was rocket science at the time of writing.
+Parallel processing has been known and applied in computing since our own Edsger Dijkstra and others invented concepts like the semaphore and the indivisible instruction.

 More linkages to Dennett’s work and that of his friend Douglas Hofstadter on page 59, where Dawkins discusses self-awareness and rejects ideas of self-awareness because